stan-dev/projpred/cran-comments.md

 ## Downstream dependencies

 There are two downstream dependencies for this package: 'brms' and 'parameters'.
 Both have been checked with respect to the 'projpred' features they use.
-While doing so, we discovered some long-standing 'projpred'-related bugs in the 'parameters' package which we have reported on the 'parameters' issue tracker.